liamondrop/traffic-sign-classifier/WRITEUP.md

 <img src="./examples/class-2-examples.png" />

 This begs the question, why the huge inequality?
 Is a driver in Germany really 10 times as likely to encounter a 50 km/h sign vs. a 20 km/h sign?

-However, I ultimately chose to keep leave that distribution unchanged, as it closely matches the dataset as a whole.
+For this report, I ultimately chose to keep leave that distribution unchanged, as it closely matches the dataset as a whole.
+However, as will be shown further, this was probably a mistake, as we find that classes that are less represented tend to be misclassified more often.

 ---
 ## Designing and Testing a Convolutional Neural Net Model

-Prior to this project, I built a [Lenet-5](http://yann.lecun.com/exdb/lenet/) implementation.
+Prior to this project, I built a [Lenet-5](http://yann.lecun.com/exdb/lenet/) implementation, which is a fairly simple model capable of performing very well on the MNIST handwriting sample dataset.
 This used the following model architecture.

 | Layer                   |     Description                               |
 |:-----------------------:|:---------------------------------------------:|